 Survey results imply that VPs of Professional Services put a diverse skill set to use.
 Most notably, skills in Team Leadership, Business Development, Operations Management, and Strategic Planning are correlated to pay that is above average.
 Most people experienced in Operations Management also know Business Development.

 Pay by Experience Level for Vice President (VP), Professional Services

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Annually raking in $142K, the average professional in this position sees a six-figure salary within the first five years.
-VPs of Professional Services see a median salary of $186K after reaching one to two decades on the job.
-Individuals who report more than two decades of experience seem to make about the same as folks in the 10-to-20 year range.
+Annually raking in $144K, the average professional in this position sees a six-figure salary within the first five years.
+VPs of Professional Services with one to two decades of relevant experience report an average salary of approximately $186K.
+Veterans who have surpassed the 20-year mark may make no more than those who are navigating the mid-career stage.

 Pay Difference by Location